sonic-net/SONiC/doc/dhcp_server/port_based_dhcp_server_high_level_design.md

 <div align="center"> <img src=images/fdb_change_flow.png width=600 /> </div>

 ### 3.6.3 Lease Update Flow
-These sequence figure describe the update work flow for updating lease table in STATE_DB when a new DHCP lease is created.
-Old lease modifying or deleting is same as new creating.

 Below sequence figure describes the work flow how dnsmasq updates lease table while new lease is created.

 <div align="center"> <img src=images/lease_update_flow_new.png width=560 /> </div>